NexPlayer/Android-SDK/advanced.md

 This method prevents the user from recording the screen on devices running the Android KitKat (4.4) OS and above.

-Call this API right afterinitif screen recording should be prevented.
+Call this API right after init if screen recording should be prevented.

-**Parameters**

 **Parameters**